Messy Color™ Stone Ground

 "I like Stone Ground for organics and with silver glasses.
 It is a little browner than OY.
 Raku gets more color on OY than Stone Ground." – Pat O'Brien

-"Stone Ground is very similar and less expensive.
+"Stone Ground is very similar.
 I do like this earthy creamy yellow.
 I have not found it to react with silver foil in my tests." – Renee Wiggins

 "Stone Ground seems richer to me - Opal Yellow is a little washed out." – Robin Aragon